 (Monophysite was often used broadly to include other groups that wouldn't have called themselves that.
 I personally find the best form of Monophysitism to be Miaphysitism.)

 All three agree that Jesus was both Divine and Human, and not in a Greek demigod half-god/half-man sense, but fully Divine and Fully Human.
 I personally find the differences between these three views to be quite semantical and not a big deal.
 Especially since I'm not sure what my own view is.
 But it seems in Christianized Rome is was a pretty big deal.

 Last month I expressed support for Traducianism on the issue of how most Human Soul/Spirits are created.
 Even that doesn't settle the issue.
-While at fist glance it would seemingly help the Chalcedonian position, a Human Nature inherited from Mary mixed with a Divine Nature provided by the Holy Spirit.
-But a Monophysite or Miaphysite would retort that we don't refer to most Humans as having two natures, a Paternal and Maternal one, but as having one.
+At fist glance it would seemingly help the Chalcedonian position, a Human Nature inherited from Mary mixed with a Divine Nature provided by the Holy Spirit.
+But a Monophysite or Miaphysite would retort that we don't refer to most Humans as having two natures, a Paternal one and a Maternal one, but as having one.
 Perhaps the Nestorian position would be the hardest to make compatible with Traducianism, but I don't think impossible.

 Pretty much all major Christian denominations in the West are considered nominally Chalcedonian (Catholicism, Greek Orthodox, all major Protestants denomination as well as Baptists, Pentecostals, and Evangelicals).
 Even though I don't think most average Christians or even Pastors in America have ever actually thought about what their position on this debate would be.